NadaTO/dsq_hackathon/crossbar_example_app/OdometerNodeJS.md

 ## Odometer component
 The application reads the Crossbario URL from the environment variable **XBR_INSTANCE** and starts publishing the odometer count and the current time to the topic `xbr.myapp.odometer`

+Note: These examples connect as anonymous, without authentication.
+For usage in your own app, you need to add ticket authentication.
+For how to do this see at the end of this tutorial.

 ### Odometer.js
 ```js
 // Example WAMP client for AutobahnJS connecting to a Crossbar.io WAMP router.